-- Helps the cardiovascular system.
-Celery has vitamins that help the heart perform better and to avoid any heart-related illnesses.
-The veggies can help your cavy live longer and healthier for all its life.
+- Helps the cardiovascular system – celery has vitamins that help the heart perform better.
+This veggie can help your guinea pig live longer and healthier.

-- Helps the digestion tract.
-One other benefit of celery is that it aids in digestion.
-Guinea pigs usually have it hard, and that is why they need assistance for the process to go on successfully.
-Celery happens to be one vegetable that aids in the digestion process due to the presence of dietary fiber.
+- Celery helps the digestion tract – guinea pigs usually have problems with the digestion tract, and that is why they need assistance for different foods.
+Celery happens to be one of the vegetables that aid in the digestion process due to the presence of dietary fiber.
 This also helps to control bowel movement.

-- Lowers blood pressure.
-Blood pressure should be maintained at optimum levels for the guinea pig to lead a healthy life.
-This is what celery helps to support.
+- Lowers blood pressure – blood pressure should be maintained at optimum levels for the guinea pig to lead a healthy life.

-- Reduces the risk of hyperlipidemia.
-This is a condition where fatty molecules increase in the blood.
-The scary bit of it is that it is not easy to notice the signs and symptoms thus making it even more dangerous.
-Celery works to reduce the risk of this condition which can affect the heart health of your cavy and also lead to sudden death.
+- Reduces the risk of hyperlipidemia – this is a condition where fatty molecules increase in the bloodstream.
+Celery works to reduce the risk of this condition which can affect the heart health of your guinea pig and also lead to sudden death.

-- Helps in neurogenesis.
-This is the growth and development of cells in the body.
-Apigenin that is found in celery is known to help in this process and is thus necessary for your little piggies.
+- Helps in neurogenesis – this is the growth and development of cells in the body.
+Apigenin that is found in celery is known to help in this process.

 - Helps to prevent muscle spasms – guinea pigs sometimes suffer from muscle spasms that happen due to an imbalance in their body.
 That is why you need to give your celery to reduce or prevent such occurrences.

 Nutrition Facts of Celery